21-22 March, 2026

 Deferrals to the 2027 event are allowed until 9:00am Monday 9th March 2026.

-Distance changes (up or down) are allowed without admin charge at any time.
+Distance changes (up or down) are allowed anytime without an admin fee.

 The International Trail Running Association (ITRA) Green Charter aims to unite the trail running community in efforts to minimize the environmental impact of the sport.
 It provides practical guidelines for events to adopt eco-friendly practices.
 Coffs Trail Runners proudly support and adhere to the ITRA Green Charter.
 Our initiatives to reduce our environmental footprint can be found here: Coffs Trail Runners x ITRA Green Charter